Last reviewed on 15th September 2023 by Martin Alexander (Mortgage Advisor)

 Some lenders only offer intermediary mortgages, which means they’ll only offer certain deals with the aid of an advisor.
 Furthermore, applying for a holiday let mortgage is nothing like applying for a regular mortgage.

 Our advisors specialise in mortgages for holiday lets and understand the application process from start to finish.
-With access to every UK lender, you can be sure you’re getting the best deal possible.
-Buying a holiday let is a business as well as an investment, so getting the numbers right really matters.
+Buying a holiday let is a business as well as an investment, so getting the numbers right is crucial.